-When a flash flood warning is issued for a smaller, more specific area, you must act quickly as flash floods are an imminent threat to you and your family.
+A Flash Flood Warning is issued for a smaller, more specific area.
+This is when you must act quickly as flash floods are an imminent threat to you and your family.
 You may only have seconds to move to higher ground.

 Here are some flood and flash flood safety rules...

-For additional details or for any questions, contact Jeff Garmon, National Weather Service Mobile - Warning Coordination Meteorologist at 251-633-6443 ext 223.
+For additional details or for any questions, contact: Jason Beaman, National Weather Service Mobile - Warning Coordination Meteorologist at 251-633-6443 ext 224.